michallegut/PerformanceTestingEnvironments/README.md

 3. Spring Boot + MongoDB
 4. Spring Boot + MySQL

 Application, database and Taurus are run in separate containers.
+Environments can be easily run or modified.

 # Data